Harshith-Reddy11/Mini-AI-Projects/sentiment_analysis/README.md

+🎯 A beginner-friendly Python project that performs sentiment analysis using natural language processing.
+Ideal for text analysis tasks like customer feedback, reviews, or social media posts.

 # 💬 Sentiment Analysis – Mini Project

 This is a simple Python project that analyzes the **sentiment of text** using [TextBlob](https://textblob.readthedocs.io/en/dev/).
 It can process direct user input or read sentences from a text file, providing **polarity**, **subjectivity**, and **sentiment classification** for each sentence and the overall text.